Amador County Fair Information

 Fair Declaration and Entry Forms and Other Documentation

-Declaration of Ownership for Rabbit & Poultry - DUE May TBA
+Declaration of Ownership for Rabbit & Poultry - DUE May 21st

-Junior Livestock - Junior Livestock Entry System (online only, CLOSED-Available May TBA)
+Junior Livestock - Junior Livestock Entry System (online only, Available May 2nd)

 Horse Show - Horse Show Entry Form